Automatic Testing of Carbon Fibers

 FAVIMAT+ test section

-Also without the automation described above, the FAVIMAT+ is employed successfully by producers and users of carbon fibres as well as in research institutes.
-It is a universal tester, suitable for all types of fibres.
-Its excellent length- and force resolution (down to 0.1 µN) makes it an interesting testing instrument also for other applications as for instance tensile tests on nano nonwovens.
-During the vibroscopic linear-density test, the instrument automatically determines the resonance frequency of the basic transversal oscillation under a well-defined tension and oscillating length.
-Taking the density of the tested material into account, the effective cross-section can easily be determined.
-Here, the precision is in general better than a determination by optical means.
+During the vibroscopic linear-density test, the instrument automatically determines the resonance frequency of the basic transversal oscillation under well-defined tension and oscillating length.
+Taking the density of the tested material into account (for instance 1.8 g/cm³, typical for carbon fibres), the effective cross-sectional area can easily be determined.
+Here, the precision is in general better than a determination by optical means, since the vibroscopic method is independent from the shape of the cross section or optical properties of the fibres.
+Kidney shaped, hollow or transparent fibres are no problem.
+Moreover, in FAVIMAT+ the cross-sectional area is measured over the exact same section of the fibre where subsequently the tensile test is performed without additional moving, handling or transport of the fibre.
 The measuring principle can be extended to a complete vibrational analysis for the determination of further parameters such as the bending stiffness.

-The combined measurement of cross section and tensile strength on the same single carbon fiber filament allows to translate the force-elongation curve directly into a stress-elongation curve.
-This is done by normalizing the forces measured in cN by the individual cross sectional areas of each carbon fiber to receive the stresses in GPa during the tensile test.
+The combined measurement of cross-sectional area and tensile strength on the same single carbon fiber filament allows to translate the force-elongation curve directly into a stress-elongation curve.
+This is done by normalizing the forces measured in cN by the individual cross-sectional areas of each carbon fiber to receive the stresses in GPa during the tensile test.
+As can be seen in the exemplary data below, individual carbon fibres align perfectly on top of one-another in their stress-elongation curves (middle) when measured with FAVIMAT+.
 Likewise, also the derivatives of these stress-elongation curves are directly available in the units of GPa yielding an immediate measurement of the modulus of the fiber.
+Testing fibre materials of the highest homogeneity, coefficients of variation of the modulus below 0.1 % were found, pointing at the extreme accuracy of FAVIMAT+.

 Back to Overview